build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Here we see `router-3` generating its own request for name resolution for `host-h.local`.
 At first blush, this looks like the same packet we saw on `eth1` for `router-3`... but there's one big important difference.
 Look at the source IP address: `4.0.3.1`.
 That's `router-3`'s address on `4.0.0.0/8`, not `host-c`'s address on `6.0.0.0/8`...

-What happened is `router-3` received `host-c`'s request, and rather than just forwarding `host-c`'s packet, `router-3` then initiated it's own name resolution process.
+What's happening here? `router-3` received `host-c`'s request, and rather than just forwarding `host-c`'s packet, `router-3` then initiated it's own name resolution process.
 It will respond back to `host-c` directly once it has an answer.
 This is textbook proxy behavior!

 > **host-h**
 > 19:58:36.777779 IP 4.0.3.1.5353 > 224.0.0.251.5353: 0 A (QM)? host-h.local.
 (30)

 `host-h` receives the name resolution request from `router-3` for itself.
+Remember, this is the nature of multicasting.
+Any packet destined for a multicast IP address, anything in the `224.0.0.0/4` subnet, will be broadcast to EVERY machine on the multicast network.

 > **host-h**
 > 19:58:36.782619 IP 4.0.0.108.5353 > 224.0.0.251.5353: 0*- [0q] 1/0/0 (Cache flush) A 4.0.0.108 (40)

-`host-h` sends response packets to the multicast DNS address basically saying "IT ME!", passing its own IP address, `4.0.0.108`.
+`host-h` sends response packets to the multicast DNS address, passing its own IP address, `4.0.0.108`.
+This packet also includes instructions to flush the cache for the name `host-h.local` and cache this new address instead.

 > **router-3, eth0**
 > 19:58:36.782772 IP (tos 0x0, ttl 255, id 50413, offset 0, flags [DF], proto UDP (17), length 68)
     4.0.0.108.5353 > 224.0.0.251.5353: [bad udp cksum 0xe5a6 -> 0x5b8d!]
 0*- [0q] 1/0/0 host-h.local.
 (Cache flush) [2m] A 4.0.0.108 (40)

-`router-3` receives `host-h`'s response packet, which says "hey, if you have a cached response for `host-h.local`, go ahead and flush that cache and instead cache this IP address for 2m (2 minutes)".
+`router-3` receives `host-h`'s response packet.

 > **router-3, eth1**
 > 19:58:36.785114 IP (tos 0x0, ttl 255, id 15580, offset 0, flags [DF], proto UDP (17), length 68)